All pages

 GATEWAY_CONFIG: XXXXXXXXXXXXXXXXX

-The only required environment variable setting is GATEWAY_CONFIG which is the resulting base64-encoded configuration provided when creating a Gateway device.
+The only required environment variable setting is GATEWAY_CONFIG which is the resulting base64-encoded configuration provided by Keeper when creating a Gateway.

 2

-Download this file called docker-seccomp.json and place it in the same folder as your Docker Compose file.
+The file called docker-seccomp.json needs to be downloaded and placed in the same folder as your Docker Compose file.

 curl -O https://raw.githubusercontent.com/Keeper-Security/KeeperPAM/refs/heads/main/gateway/docker-seccomp.json